ezffconv/EZFFConv/README.md

 # EZFFConv
-bash-script for ez FFmpeg usage
+bash-script for ez FFmpeg usage and .nfo creation